jannotti-glaucio/timescale-assignment/README.md

 # About the Project

-This project is a tool to benchmark a TimescaleDB instance, reading from a CSV file a list of values to be used to parallel run queries on a TimescaleDB and print metrics of this execution.
+This project is a tool to benchmark a TimescaleDB instance. reading from a CSV file a list of values to be used to parallel run queries on a TimescaleDB and print metrics of this execution.

+## Metrics

 The following metrics are calculated:
 - Number of Executed Queries - counts how many queries are executed during all the process